8manos/wc-city-select/readme.txt

 Source code and contributions at [github](https://github.com/8manos/wc-city-select)

 == Changelog ==

+= 1.0.9 =
+* Load select with only the correct cities for the Country / State
+* Declare Blocks (in)compatibility

 = 1.0.8 =
 * Fix issue in Egypt cities file (EGDK missing)